 Doe states her claim to build her company with: “I make makeup for girls and boys like me, who express themselves unapologetically.
 Lime Crime is freedom to be you!”

 The company became known for their “Unicorn Lipsticks” which feature a glittery unicorn packaging, as well as their “Velvetines” liquid lipsticks, popularizing the long lasting formula throughout social media.
-Doe’s presence in the mainstream media has continued the growth of Lime Crime, earning the company an international fan following.
-Her message of self-acceptance and the encouragement for big, bold, bright makeup and fashion choices as an outlet for self-expression has gained her respect and domain of the beauty community as a “beauty guru“.
+Her message of self-acceptance and the encouragement for big, bold, bright makeup and fashion choices as an outlet for self-expression has gained her respect and domain of the beauty community as a “beauty guru”.
 Doe has been adamant about supporting other women-owned businesses and start-ups, as she was one herself just a few years ago.
 “PHAMExpo” and “Vegas Nay’s Stardust Tour” are a few events she has attended to express her passion for supporting others and their dreams to be different.

 Doe’s passion for her “Unicorns”, as she calls the company’s followers, to have the best products possible was the root to her decision to make Lime Crime a vegan and cruelty-free makeup brand (certified by PETA and Leaping Bunny).
-Doe ensures that the foundation and mission of Lime Crime mirrors hers.
 The company’s strong and promising statement on their website proves this: “Always rebelling, never boring, Lime Crime’s here to shake things up.
 If we aren’t obsessed with it, we just won’t make it!”